 Regarding cos- and sin-values we find:

-These are all useful relations which we will apply during a LT from frame B to C in the next post.
+These are very useful relations which we will apply during a LT from frame B to C in the next post.

 Conclusion

-Warned by the result of previous posts that diagonal movements of elongated objects may lead to different inclination angles in different inertial frames, we applied a Lorentz Transformation between frame A and a new frame C attached to the rod.
+In this post we have applied a Lorentz Transformation between frame A and a new frame C attached to the rod.
 From the results we expect that we get a collision in frame C, too.

-If all our previous considerations were correct, we must, therefore, reproduce a consistent description in frame C also by applying a Lorentz Transformation between frame B and frame C.
+If all our previous considerations were correct, we must, therefore, reproduce a consistent description in frame C also by applying a Lorentz Transformation between our frames B and C.

-So, far we have understood that the absolute value of the relative velocity between the slot and the rod is the same in B and C. However, the orientation of the relative velocity vectors as determined for B and C show different inclination angles versus the respective x-axes.
-The reason lies in different transformations of velocity components as measured in A to frames B and C.
+So, far we have understood that the absolute value of the relative velocity between the slot and the rod is the same in B and C. However, the orientation of the relative velocity vectors as determined in B and C show different inclination angles versus the respective x-axes.
+The reason lies in different transformations of the velocity components from frame A to target frames B and C.